-KMEWO organized a Graduation Event for the Learning for Living Project on 10 June 2015.
+KMEWO organised a Graduation Event for the Learning for Living Project on 10 June 2015.
 The aim of this event was to celebrate the learners’ success and to recognize their commitment to personal development in the Learning for Living project.
 On this day, the KMEWO staff shared their experiences of the Learning for Living Project and the progress made by the learners.

 We were very pleased and honoured to have Jeremy Corbyn Islington MP present at our event.
 He talked about the vital importance of KMEWO’s work for women and the strong connections we hold with the community.